KnpLabs/KnpMenuBundle/Resources/doc/02-Integrate-With-Symfony.markdown

 =========================

-The core menu classes of the MenuBundle, `Knplabs\MenuBundle\Menu` and `Knplabs\MenuBundle\MenuItem`, are perfectly decoupled from Symfony2 and can be used in any PHP 5.3 project.
+The core menu classes of the MenuBundle, `Knplabs\MenuBundle\Menu` and `Knplabs\MenuBundle\MenuItem`  are perfectly decoupled from Symfony2 and can be used in any PHP 5.3 project.

 This bundle also provides several classes that ease the integration of